Great Backyard Birding

 - Pelicans occasionally stop off along our waterfront on their migration from northern Ontario to the Gulf of Mexico and Pacific coast.

 At home our family has been entertained by numerous birds setting up house in our yard.
-The robins, who make their first appearance early in the spring when the weather is still quite cool haven’t been seen yet but with this mild winter may be here before you know it.
+The robins make their first appearance early in the spring when the weather is still quite cool.
 The Blue Jays noisily announce their presence causing the squirrels to chatter back and creating lots of entertaining races along our fence.
 The colourful cardinal couple who have such a beautiful song will hopefully return to raise another family.
 We look forward to welcoming back the hummingbirds who love to dart amongst our perennials and feeder at dusk and stayed quite late last summer before heading south to warmer winter climates.